-Retail Council of Canada (RCC) represents Canadian grocers from coast to coast to coast battling inflation and the ongoing developments surrounding it, especially in the grocery space.
+Retail Council of Canada (RCC) represents Canadian grocers from coast to coast to coast battling inflation and the ongoing developments surrounding it.
 In response to recent reports, RCC has prepared the following fact sheet to shed light on what’s really happening in Canadian retail when it comes to inflation.

 The cause of inflation is not Canadian grocery

 Inflation is being felt up and down the supply chain and across the economy.
 In the case of food, war, extreme weather, fuel prices, supply chain disruptions, labour shortages, and the weakness of the Canadian dollar caused food prices to rise.
 There has been lots of evidence of this, including through Statistics Canada, that show the true impact of this international phenomenon.

 Grocers are food distributors.
 They buy goods from suppliers and sell them to customers.
 There are only so many tools that can be utilized at this end of Canada’s food market as the cost pressures arrive much earlier in the process.